 Solar panels have recently fallen to historically low prices, and that’s gotten a lot of people excited about their potential—and many companies eager to sell homeowners on residential solar.
 While we at Modernize agree that solar energy is revolutionizing how homes use and generate electricity, we also understand that purchasing a solar energy system is a huge commitment, with many factors that can potentially affect your utility bills—and your wallet—for years to come.
 With so much information floating around, it can be hard to get a measured take.
-That’s why we decided to compile this list of the pros and cons of going solar, to help you decide if solar energy is really the right thing for you.
+That’s why we compiled this list of the pros and cons of going solar, to help you decide if solar energy is really the right thing for you.

 Pro: Solar Energy Can Significantly Reduce Monthly Energy Expenses